OpenMx/OpenMx/docs/source/NewBeginnersGuide.rst

         expectCovMeans <- mxExpectationNormal(covariance="expCov", means="expMeans",
                                               dimnames=names(demoOneFactor))
         funML        <- mxFitFunctionML()

 Raw data can come in two forms, continuous or categorical.
 While **continuous data** have an unlimited number of possible values, their frequencies typically form a normal distribution.

 There are basically two flavors of **categorical data**.
 If only two response categories exist, for example Yes and No, or affected and unaffected, we are dealing with binary data.
-Variables with three or more categories are considered ordinal.
+Variables with three or more ordered categories are considered ordinal.

 Continuous Data
 ^^^^^^^^^^^^^^^